-- Be sure to check your system compatibility BEFORE you schedule and again before your appointment. - The check in process is about 30 minutes long and is not factored into your appointment.
-Be sure to log into ProProctor to start your exam at least 30 minutes prior to your appointment time. - Candidates are not permitted to take a break during the examination and must stay within camera view at all times. - CANDIDATES MUST VERBALLY NOTIFY THE PROCTOR BEFORE LEAVING CAMERA VIEW.
-Failure to do so may result in termination of your examination and nullifying scores. - No scratch paper is allowed.
-Be sure your workspace is clear of any extra items and electronic devices except for your government issued photo ID. - Read the Live Remote Proctoring FAQs here: https://ptcny.com/remote-proctor-faqs/
+- Be sure to check your system compatibility BEFORE you schedule and again before your appointment. - The check-in process is about 30 minutes long and is not factored into your appointment.
+Be sure to log into ProProctor to start your exam at least 30 minutes before your appointment. - Candidates are not permitted to take a break during the examination and must always stay within camera view. - No scratch paper is allowed.
+Keep your workspace clear of extra items and electronic devices except for your government-issued photo ID. - Read the Live Remote Proctoring FAQs here: https://ptcny.com/remote-proctor-faqs/